-What Are the Typical Required Documents to Set Up Utilities?
+Typical Documents Required to Set Up Utilities

 When setting up utilities in Hong Kong you most likely will need to have your Hong Kong ID.
 In most cases you will also need to fill in an application form online or in person.